rpgd60/extract_pptx_notes/README.md

 ## Introduction
-Simple script that extracts the notes from a presentation using the python-pptx module Uses the python-pptx module
+Simple script that extracts the notes from a presentation using the python-pptx module.

+Uses the [python-pptx](https://python-pptx.readthedocs.io/en/latest/) module and in particular the section [Working with Notes Slides](https://python-pptx.readthedocs.io/en/latest/user/notes.html)

-Output - basic markdown text to stdout
+Output - basic markdown text to stdout, including:
 - One header per slide including the slide title
 - One subheader with the slide note contents
 - Note:  Other slide contents not included

+Note: This script uses `click` to process command line arguments.
+The only reason for using click is that I wanted to test / play with it.
+Other methods can be used to process the arguments.

 ## Basic Operation
 Default behavior - skip slides with no notes.
 In the example below, slide #4 is not included in the output: